Final Examinations Schedule

 - Students unable to meet the regular examination schedule will receive an "I" (Incomplete) and will have the next full semester in which they are enrolled to complete their work.

 NOTE: Please do not deviate from the final exam schedule.
 The Faculty Senate has made every effort to spread examinations as evenly as possible over the five-day period and has made provisions for examinations for multi-section courses.
 If you wish to give multi-section examinations at the designated periods, you may do so or you may follow the regular examination schedule.

 During the fall and spring semesters, the three class days prior to the beginning of finals are considered dead days in that no graded assignments or activities are to be scheduled.
 Extracurricular events (other than unscheduled league play-off events) and required field trips are prohibited.
 Attendance policies will remain in force, and classes will meet on the normal schedule.
-Dead days this semester are Monday through Wednesday, November 30-December 2.
+Dead days this semester are Wednesday through Friday, April 21-23.